 The great thing about attacking your health and fitness goals as a family is that there are so many great activities that you can enjoy together:

-- You can do some calisthenic exercises during commercial breaks while watching TV together (here are some great ad break exercises for the whole family).
+- You can do some calisthenic exercises during commercial breaks while watching TV together.

 - You can get a pool membership and swim together at least weekly.
 Or ice-skating lessons.
 Or even regular trips to your local roller-skating rink.